tannerbroberts/tannerbroberts.github.io/README.md

         DONE: ...
 It's done...
 I don't know what else to say
     STORIES:
         DO:
-            Make the shelf, popup, and main screen play nice with eachother, position: absolute, 100% width
+            Move buttons to children of a list item Make the shelf, popup, and main screen play nice with eachother, position: absolute, 100% width Because I'm moving buttons, I need those moved to test the popup
             BUG: Click listeners for ItemSchedulerAddon are broken TimeWindow
                 Scheduler option on block